rubengardner/workout-log/README.md

 Mandatory entry for unit 2: Presently, when creating a set, the value for unit 2 is required to be filled, even if the exercise does not have a second unit.
 This is an issue because some exercises may not have a second unit.
 The bug needs to be addressed by allowing the unit 2 field to be optional when it is not applicable to the exercise.

+There is a known bug in the workout editing feature that affects the date field.
+When attempting to edit the date of a workout, the system returns a date that is one day earlier than the selected date.
+This issue needs to be addressed as it is causing incorrect dates to be saved in the system.

 To resolve the first bug, the following steps can be taken:

-Retrieve the list of exercises belonging to the user.
+- Retrieve the list of exercises belonging to the user.
-Update the dropdown menu to populate only with the exercises from the user's list.
+- Update the dropdown menu to populate only with the exercises from the user's list.
-Ensure that the selection mechanism filters out any exercises that are not owned by the user.
+-Ensure that the selection mechanism filters out any exercises that are not owned by the user.

 To address the second bug, the following approach can be adopted:

-Modify the set creation form to include a checkbox or toggle indicating whether the exercise has a second unit.
+- Modify the set creation form to include a checkbox or toggle indicating whether the exercise has a second unit.
-When the checkbox is selected or toggled to indicate the presence of a second unit, the unit 2 field should be made mandatory.
+- When the checkbox is selected or toggled to indicate the presence of a second unit, the unit 2 field should be made mandatory.
-When the checkbox is deselected or toggled to indicate the absence of a second unit, the unit 2 field should become optional, allowing the user to leave it blank.
+- When the checkbox is deselected or toggled to indicate the absence of a second unit, the unit 2 field should become optional, allowing the user to leave it blank.
-By implementing these fixes, users will only be able to select their own exercises from the dropdown, and they will have the flexibility to enter a value for unit 2 only when it is applicable to the exercise being added to the set.
+- By implementing these fixes, users will only be able to select their own exercises from the dropdown, and they will have the flexibility to enter a value for unit 2 only when it is applicable to the exercise being added to the set.
 These updates will enhance the user experience and improve the accuracy of the set creation process.

 # Credits